Cyclades Island Hopping – Routes, Itineraries & Beaches

 Paros

-Another fantastic Greek Island is Paros, just a quick ferry ride from Naxos.
-It’s much more popular among young Greek crowds, making it lively and crowded during summer.
+Another fantastic Greek island is Paros, which is just a quick ferry ride from Naxos.
+It’s much more popular among young Greek crowds, making it lively and crowded during peak season.

-Paros has gorgeous beaches and a lot of places to be discovered.
-On the downside, it can be considered more fit for a younger public, so if you’re after a family place, relaxing and quiet, then Paros could be replaced by Naxos in your itinerary.
+On the downside, it can be considered more fit for a younger crowd, so if you’re after a family place, relaxing and quiet, then Paros could be replaced by Naxos in your itinerary.

-Having reached a favored status, chosen by young people who cannot afford a holiday in Mykonos, has had the consequence of making prices go up a little, not much but definitely noticeable by Greece’s standards.
+Having reached a favored status, chosen by young people who cannot afford a holiday in Mykonos, has made prices go up a little, not much, but definitely noticeable by Greece’s standards.

-Those traveling on a budget should keep this in mind and plan well ahead to avoid unpleasant surprises.
+Those traveling on a budget should remember this and plan well ahead to avoid unpleasant surprises.

 Superb beauty, astonishing beaches, and incredible whitewashed landscapes are also part of the Ios atmosphere.
 Ios is one of the most beautiful Aegean islands you can visit, yet it has earned the fame of being an island for young people and party animals… Not so much so, but indeed, there’s some truth beneath this common belief.

-Ios can be considered the party capital of the Cyclades, there are plenty of clubs and bars, and night beach parties are part of the deal too.
-This makes Ios an option for teens and young adults while less loved by families.
+Ios can be considered the party capital of the Cyclades; there are plenty of clubs and bars, and night beach parties are part of the deal, too.
+This makes Ios an option for teens and young adults who are less loved by families.

 Milos